It’s hard to believe, but it’s that time of year again already. Thanksgiving is right around the corner.

 1. Save Human Foods For The Humans

-Everyone knows there’s nothing quite as delicious as Thanksgiving food.
+There’s nothing quite as delicious as Thanksgiving food.
 Those intoxicating smells and tastes are sure to have your kitty begging for a piece of the turkey.
-But ignore those pleading eyes no matter what, because ingesting the rich meats, vegetables, and desserts of the holiday season can cause some serious health problems for your kitty.
+But ignore those pleading eyes no matter what, because ingesting the rich meats, vegetables, and desserts of the holiday season can cause some serious health problems for your feline.

 The fat content in Thanksgiving meats and sides are sometimes difficult for a human to digest, but can prove dangerous for your cat.
 Eating too much fatty Thanksgiving food, especially things like turkey skin and gravy, can not only cause severe stomach upset, constipation, diarrhea, or vomiting, it can also put your pet at risk for pancreatitis.